 The last time I got my heart stomped on, I decided it was going to be just that: the last time.

-I ignored every yellow and red flag, overlooked the lies and broken promises, and tolerated her disrespectful behavior.
+I ignored every yellow and red flag, overlooked the lies and broken promises, and tolerated all kinds of disrespectful behavior.
 I allowed her to unilaterally change the terms of our relationship on what seemed like a weekly basis.
 I did her favors and bought her things and told her how much she meant to me.
-In return, she tossed me out of her life like yesterday’s trash, without a moment’s hesitation or a hint of remorse.
-And, she did it by way of a text message.
+In response, she tossed me out of her life like a bag full of dog turds, without a moment’s hesitation or a hint of remorse.
+And she did it by way of a text message.

-Of course, there is nothing inherently wrong with being nice.
-But, when you fail to stand up for your values, make your own needs a priority, and walk away from bad situations, you’re denying yourself the life you deserve.
-And, in fact, you’re not really being nice at all.
+Of course, there is nothing inherently wrong with being nice to others.
+But this isn’t about being nice to others.
+This is about being nice to yourself.
+When you fail to stand up for your values, make your own needs a priority, and walk away from bad situations, you’re denying yourself the life you deserve.
+And you’re not really being nice at all.
 You’re also venturing down a path towards frustration and heartbreak.
-More often than not, nice guys (and girls):
+More often than not, Nice Guys (and Girls):

 - Desperately seek the approval of others

 - Try to hide their perceived flaws and mistakes

 - Constantly put other people’s needs and wants before their own

 - Co-create relationships that are far from satisfying

 - Fail to live up to their potential

 Admittedly, I was so affected by Dr. Glover’s book and the concept of the Nice Guy Syndrome, that I did the necessary work to become a relationship coach as well as one of Dr. Glover’s certified No More Mr. Nice Guy (NMMNG) coaches.